r52/pta-next/README.md

 It also comes with a [MercuryTrade](https://github.com/Exslims/MercuryTrade) style trade notification UI.

-**PTA-Next is currently still in beta and testing stages.
-Expect crashes, bugs, and whole lot of things that doesn't work quite right.**
+**PTA-Next is currently still in early development stages.
+Expect crashes, bugs, and whole lot of things that may not work quite right.**

 **NOTE: As with any pricing tools, never trust or rely on its results entirely.
 If something seems off, confirm with a manual search.
 It could very well be an issue with the app itself.**